The rules on this page are mainly based on contributions from Dennis J Barmore and Howard Ship.

 At the end of the play, the books are counted.
 There are 13 altogether, corresponding to the 12 cards played by each player plus the kitty, which counts as a book won by the bidder's team.
 Each book won above six counts as a point.
 In order to score, the bidding team must make at least as many points as they bid.

 If the bidding team have at least as many points as their bid, they score all the points they made.
-If they fail to take enough books for their bid, they score nothing for their books, and instead the points that they bid are subtracted from their score.
+If they fail to take enough books for their bid they are 'set': they score nothing for their books, and instead the points that they bid are subtracted from their score.
 In either case, the opponents of the bidding team neither win nor lose any points.

 Example: If my team won the bid with a "5 high", and we only made 4 points (the kitty and 9 other books) we would have failed our bid and we would go back 5 points.
 On the other hand if we make 6 books (the kitty plus 11 other books) on our 5 bid, we will score a total of 6 points for that hand.